ucsb-cs148-f21/project-t11-typingtest/team/jeffrey.md

-My name is Jeffrey and I am the original creator of this project idea.
+My name is Jeffrey and I came up with the original idea for this project.

-Originally I wanted a typing test web app that used lines of code or code blocks to serve as typing tests.
-Since then my teammates have changed the project into a wildly different project that doesn't really involve anything similar to a typing test now.
-I personally would rather continue with my project idea but I'll stick with what we have now if it means that everyone will cooperate.
+The original idea was for it to be a simple webapp that used random lines of code or code blocks as typing test.
+Since then it has been dramatically changed into something that doesn't really relate to typing tests at all.
+I personally would have loved to continue with my original idea but I will accept the new ideas if it means everyone is willing to cooperate.